 Surgical Procedures to Treat a Colles Fracture

 Open reduction, or surgical management as it is often called, allows for much greater precision in setting a bone.
 If not correctly in place, a malunion of the fractured bone will occur.
-This effectively prevents a full recovery being achieved.
+This effectively prevents a full recovery from being achieved.

 Through surgery, either pins or a plate are used to hold the bone parts in place.
 Most fractures are aided in this way using locked Volar plating.
-This is a plate which offers increased amounts of stability.
+This is a plate that offers increased amounts of stability.

 This is fixed in place using Kirschner wires (K-wire) which are sterilized stainless steel pins widely used in medicine.
-This whole procedure is viewed by a surgeon using fluoroscopy, a type of live X-ray video feed which provides a detailed image of the site.
+This whole procedure is viewed by a surgeon using fluoroscopy, a type of live X-ray video feed that provides a detailed image of the site.

 Like any surgical procedure, there are some small risks involved.
-However, this operation can greatly increase the speed and overall success of a recovery.
+However, this operation can greatly increase the speed and overall success of recovery.
 Furthermore, it is the only way to correct more severe and complicated breaks to a satisfactory level.

 Making a full recovery from a Colles fracture involves more than simply healing the damaged bone in the wrist.
 The muscles and ligaments surrounding the injured bone will lose strength over time through inactivity.
 Once the bone has fused, exercise is then needed to return to full health.
 This includes more than just the tissue directly in contact with your wrist.

 Joints in the fingers, elbow, and shoulder will all suffer an element of deterioration and will need restrengthening.
 But while physiotherapy can aid recovery, it can also prove harmful.
-Doing, too much, too soon or incorrectly performed exercises can be detrimental.
+Doing, too much, too soon, or incorrectly performed exercises can be detrimental.